Rafael3226/adere-challenge/README.md

      - Try common name variations (removing spaces, first name only)
      - Create and cache a fallback entity if all lookups fail
 8. Evaluates the expression with the retrieved data
+9. Submits the answer and waits for confirmation
-9. Caches the problem, formula, and answer for future use
+10. If the answer is correct, caches the problem, formula, and answer for future use
-10. Submits the answer and receives the next problem
-11. Repeats until the 3-minute limit is reached
+11. Receives the next problem and repeats until no more problems are available
+12. Displays comprehensive statistics upon completion

+## Recent Improvements

+- Only caches problems with verified correct answers
+- Treats "Time limit exceeded" responses as incorrect answers
+- Preserves hyphens in special Pokémon names (e.g., "kommo-o", "hakamo-o")
+- Special case handling for "Jabba" with accurate mass data
+- Enhanced entity mapping for commonly misspelled or alternate character names
+- Improved logging that shows all entity values used in calculations
+- Enhanced accuracy tracking by checking the "message" field in responses

 ## Performance Optimization